mohamadkaakour93/Git-Trial/markdown-cv.md

     - Hardware implementation.
     - solving users problem on a daily bases.
     - improving the ability to work within a team.

+### **Volunteering**:
++ volunteer at Baasir charity Association
+    - Baasir donations campaign for the poor and refugees.
+    - Blood donation campaign.